phanhongan/ml-systems-evaluation/docs/developer/architecture.md

 - **Evaluation Engine**: Analysis and evaluation components
 - **Reporting Engine**: Deterministic report generation and formatting
 - **LLM Integration**: Analysis, assistant, and enhancement engines
+- **RL Agent**: Reinforcement learning agent with LLM integration

 **Future Releases:**
+- **Template Engine**: Dynamic template management with CLI commands
 - **Web UI**: Web-based interface for monitoring and management
 - **API**: REST API for programmatic access
 - **Monitoring Agent**: Autonomous real-time monitoring and health checks
 - **Alerting Agent**: Autonomous configurable alerts and notifications

-*Note: Planned components are marked with asterisks (*) in the architecture diagram.*
+*Note: Future components are marked with asterisks (*) in the architecture diagram.
+The RL Agent is currently implemented and functional.
+Static configuration examples exist in `examples/` directories as documentation, not as software components.*

 ## Core Components